-Most of these plantations are surrounded by agricultural land, however, there are plantation blocks that are neighboured by areas of native vegetation and reserves.
+Most of these plantations are surrounded by other plantations or agricultural land, however, there are plantation blocks that are neighboured by areas of native vegetation and reserves.
 Areas of remnant vegetation within plantation blocks are excluded from any plantation works, to ensure their existing condition is maintained or enhanced.